k-roychoudhury/pdtk/README.md

-# pyGooglePatents
+# py_google_patents
-a python library / module that provides an interface to access data at 'patents.google.com'
+A python module that provides an interface to access data at 'patents.google.com'